 The whole brain fitness picture

 Don’t forget that using your brain is only one part of keeping it healthy.
 You need to exercise your body to keep your circulation going.
 You need to eat a healthy diet to keep your cells nourished.
-Embrace life as much as you can, experience different activities, travel and meet new people.
-The more physical and mental stimulation you can get, the better your brain health will be.
-The message ‘move it, or lose it’ is one that cannot be emphasised enough.
+You can solve puzzles to keep your mental fitness in check and keep the threat of developing dementia at bay.
+Embrace life as much as you can by experiencing different activities, both physical and mental The message ‘move it, or lose it’ is one that cannot be emphasised strongly enough.